Joseph Friedrich Bernhard Caspar Majer, Neu-eröffneter Theoretisch- und Practischer Music-Saal (Nürnberg 1741)

 Which kind of violone was used in the two main churches in Leipzig?

-Of the seven types of violone discussed, most cannot have been used by Bach in Leipzig.
+Of the seven types of violone discussed, five cannot have been used by Bach in Leipzig.
 On his arrival there he found large instruments, which still exist.
 From some of their characteristics it can be deduced that they were probably reverted into double basses at a later stage, but were originally G-violones.
 They could play all the notes Bach prescribed, unlike four-string double basses tuned in fourths.
 Because the range of Bach’s violone extends in depth to C, the G-violones must have been played in 8′ level; probably the organ provided the 16′ sound, if desired.
 Therefore the lowest string for the notes G1 – B1, which was difficult to play and sounding poor, was not needed.
 Probably it was missing: this type of violone was called five- or six-stringed.
 The advantage of the violone over the violoncelli that also played was its fuller sound in depth.
 Perhaps Bach had a double bass in E1 (Violono grosso) at the end of his life, but there is little evidence of this.
 After Bach’s death G-violones were mostly replaced by, or converted into double basses in Germany.

 How did Bach use the violone in his cantatas and passions?